 Open hours: 10:00 to 18:00 from Tuesday to Sunday.

-Located on the same street, Nagymezó utca, in the center of Pest, two Budapest museums offer temporary photographic exhibitions:
+Located on the same street, Nagymezó utca, in the center of Pest, 2 Budapest museums offer permanent and temporary photographic exhibitions:

 Robert Capa Center for Contemporary Photography

 Robert Capa the Correspondent, the world’s first permanent exhibition of the work of Robert Capa, opened on 13 June 2023 in the new exhibition space of the Robert Capa Center in the city centre.
 This unique exhibition presents some 140 photographs, many of which have become emblematic, and explores the major stages in the photographer’s life.
 Born in Budapest in 1913, Robert Capa, a war correspondent who saw five battlefields, photographed the war, the fighting, the soldiers in the trenches and everyday life in the hinterland as a participant observer, with boundless compassion.
 He was there with the soldiers, at the heart of the action.
 It was this closeness, this participation, that recreated the genre of war photography.
 Robert Capa had a major impact on the profession of photojournalist and on war photography, as evidenced by his famous and often-quoted phrase: “If your photos aren’t good enough, it’s because you weren’t close enough”.

 Robert Capa Center host also temporary exhibitions.
 Programs on their website.